zxue/fhir-server-samples/README.md

 [Quickstart: Deploy Microsoft Open Source FHIR Server](https://github.com/microsoft/fhir-server/blob/master/docs/DefaultDeployment.md)

-To use an existing FHIR environment, Azure API for FHIR or OSS FHIR server, make sure that you have registered a client application.
+To use an existing FHIR environment, Azure API for FHIR or OSS FHIR server, make sure that you have registered a client application and Access tokens and Id tokens are selected.
 For OSS FHIR server that has security enabled, make sure that you have registered a server application, as described in the documents.
+Ensure that the client app has been assigned roles or permissions to access FHIR resources.

 Note: The data importer app and sample apps are desgined to work with a FHIR environment secured by Azure AD.
-If your OSS FHIR server has security disabled, follow the steps in the document to enable the security in order to run the sample apps.
+If your OSS FHIR server has security disabled, enable the security in order to run the sample apps.

 # Deploy the Data Importer App (Azure Function)

-Run the PowerShell scripts to deploy a data ingestion app called Importer, which is a Storage trigger Azure Function.
-You can modify the setting for scripts and replace the client application id and secret.
+Run the PowerShell scripts to deploy a data ingestion app called importer, which is a Storage trigger Azure Function.
+You can modify the settings in the scripts and replace the client application id and secret.

+Note that the importer app uses the client app or service principal to access the FHIR resources.

 ```PowerShell
 #Update the parameters with your settings